tdpeuter/sway-fzfify/README.md

 ## Forked changes

+Reused the scripts and techniques used in the original project.
+Other than that, most stuff is new.

-I adapted the project to include a window that has everything you need, so you can call it with a single keybind.
+There is a launcher that has special stuff, so you can call it with a single keybind.
+There are several modules you can call into a launcher.
+This is basically a dmenu using FZF with your own modules.

 Features: